dnlbrkc/collective_search/README.md

 The code is stored in separate folders.

-1. Agents: this contains code for implementing the simulation and the functions used in the simulations
+- Agents: this contains code for implementing the simulation and the functions used in the simulations

-strategies.R: Contains the functions that implement different individual and/or social learning strategies used in the main simulation. simulation.R: Contains the code for running the simulation.
+1.strategies.R: Contains the functions that implement different individual and/or social learning strategies used in the main simulation.
+2.simulation.R: Contains the code for running the simulation.

-2. Analysis: contains code for analyzing the results and plotting the graphs.
+- Analysis: contains code for analyzing the results and plotting the graphs.

-all_environments.R: Produces the main graph.
+1. all_environments.R: Produces the main graph.

-combine_results.R: Combines the output of different simulation runs.
+2. combine_results.R: Combines the output of different simulation runs.

-modalityPayoffs.R: Calculates modality of the landscapes.
+3. modalityPayoffs.R: Calculates modality of the landscapes.

-3.Environments:
+- Environments:

-environmentalStatistics.R:
+1. environmentalStatistics.R:

-fitnessMatrix.R
+2. fitnessMatrix.R

-functions.R
+3. functions.R

-MasonWattsStatistics.R: Calculates environmental properties for the Mason and Watts environment.
+4. MasonWattsStatistics.R: Calculates environmental properties for the Mason and Watts environment.

-maxMinEnv.R:
+5. maxMinEnv.R:

-payoffHistograms.R:
+6. payoffHistograms.R:

 - Generate_NK: contains code for generating NK landscapes